Spikeroot/drbcasemap_test/README.md

 The purpose of this project is to test an embeddable web map that can display the locations of applications under review for my planning department.

 # How?
 This project uses Tabletop.JS to read JSON data from a public Google Sheet.
 It uses this data to set locations for markers and populate popups.
+It then displays these markers on a custom Mapbox basemap designed to match the aesthetic of the Wellesley town website.